SukeshRondla/Food-Classification-using-Convolutional-neural-network/README.md

 Dataset:
-To train the food detection model, we survey the following datasets:
-Open Images V6-Food: Open Images V6 is a huge dataset from Google for Computer Vision tasks.
-To solve our problem, we extracted from a large dataset of food-related labels.
-The extracted set includes 18 labels with more than 20,000 images.
+- Open Images V6-Food: We utilized the extensive Open Images V6 dataset, primarily focusing on food-related labels.
+Our extraction yielded 18 specific labels, encompassing over 20,000 images.
-School Lunch Dataset: includes 3940 photos of a bunch of Japanese high school students, taken at the same frontal angle with the goal of assessing student nutrition.
-Labels consist of coordinates and types of dishes are attached and divided into 21 different words, in the dataset there is also a label "Other Foods" if the dishes do not belong to the remaining 20 words.
+- School Lunch Dataset: This collection comprises 3,940 photographs capturing Japanese high school students.
+All images are taken from a consistent frontal angle and serve the purpose of evaluating student nutrition.
+The dataset contains 21 distinct labels, indicating the types of dishes along - with their coordinates.
+Notably, a "Other Foods" label is present for categorizing dishes not falling within the defined 20 categories.
-Vietnamese Food: a self-collected dataset on Vietnamese dishes, including 10 simple dishes of our country such as Pho, Com Tam, Hu Tieu, and Banh Mi,...
-Each category has about 20-30 images, divided 80-20 for training and evaluation.
+Vietnamese Food: We curated a dataset showcasing traditional Vietnamese dishes.
+This self-collected dataset showcases 10 common Vietnamese dishes, such as Pho, Com Tam, Hu Tieu, and Banh Mi.
+Each category is represented by approximately 20 to 30 images, with an 80-20 split for training and evaluation purposes.